CICE-Consortium/Icepack/doc/source/science_guide/sg_snow.rst

 Sources of :math:`m_{ice}` are snowfall, condensation, and freezing of liquid water within the snowpack; sinks are sublimation and melting.
 All of the sources and sinks of mice:math:`m_{ice}` are already computed in the code except for freezing of liquid water within the snow pack.

 Sources of :math:`m_{liq}` are rain and snow melt; freezing of liquid water within the snowpack and runoff are sinks.
 Runoff and meltwater entering a snow layer (i.e., runoff from the layer above) are associated with vertical flow through the snow column.
 As in :cite:`Oleson10`, when the liquid water within a snow layer exceeds the layer’s holding capacity, the excess water is added to the underlying layer, limited by the effective porosity of the layer.
-The flow of water is assumed to be zero if the effective porosity of either of the two layers is less than 0.05, the water-impermeable volumetric water content.
+The flow of water is assumed to be zero if the effective porosity of either of the two layers is less than the water-impermeable volumetric water content.
 [IS THIS TRUE?
 CHECK CONSERVATION] Excess water is supplied to the melt pond parameterization, which puts a fraction of it into the pond volume and allows the rest to run off into the ocean.

-The snow mass fractions of precipitation, [CHECK] refrozen ice and old ice are saved for metamorphosing the snow grain radius.
+The snow mass fractions of precipitation and old ice are saved for metamorphosing the snow grain radius.

 [CHECK]Code users will be able to choose whether heat and fresh water associated with liquid water in snow (or ponds) is held according to physical processes in the model or immediately fluxed to the ocean.
 The model will conserve both heat and water in either case.